Butyl Liquid Rubber Application

 - Mineral spirits or Xylene for clean up

 Using long handles will allow you to apply the product standing vs having to work on your knees.
 The paintbrush is for the corners and hard to reach sections.
 Broadcast the material in a letter “S” manner and then spread it using the squeegee.
 Follow up with the 3/8th inch nap roller to smooth any trapped air and equitably distribute the Butyl Liquid Rubber®.
 Any mistakes such as drips or splatters should be cleaned off with rags.
 The Xylene and/or mineral spirits should only be used on the Butyl Liquid Rubber when it is still wet.

-Apply a "flash coat" (a very light coat) NO MORE THAN 0.75 gal per 100 square feet.
+To avoid any potential bubbling during the drying process we suggest Appling a "flash coat" (a very light coat) YOU DO NOT NEED MORE THAN 0.75 gal per 100 square feet.
 The flash coat DOES NOT require purchasing additional material.
 Too thick of a flash coat may result in temporary bubbling of the material.
+But the bubbling will ALWAYS go down!
 A minimum 24-hour cure time is required before proceeding with main coat.
 Cooler temps or high humidity may retard your cure times.
-The flash coat must be completely dry before applying the final coat.
+The flash coat should be completely dry before applying the final coat.
 After September, we suggest at least 36 hours between flash coat and main coat due to environmental conditions.
 Cooler ambient air temperatures and active dew points play a factor in the flash coat as they will also increase cure times.

 Apply the Butyl Liquid Rubber